 7. Looking left before crossing the Street

-it is so ingrained in me to look left before I cross the street, that I actively had to tell myself to look right so that I didn’t get pummeled by a quick moving double decker bus.
+it is so ingrained in me to look left before I cross the street, that I actively had to tell myself to look right so that I wouldn’t get pummeled by a quick moving, double-decker bus.

 8. Assuming a hike up Arthur’s Seat will be a light stroll

-You see some Ironman bounding up the hill like a freakin gazelle and you want to punch him for making you feel like Jabba Da Hud as you ascend this Edinburgh icon.
+You see some Ironman bounding up the hill like a freakin gazelle and you want to throat punch him for making you feel like Jabba Da Hud as you continue your Edinburgh Scotland hiking adventure.

-When I say be prepared, I mean that I would not wear my new Gucci shoes and a form fitting dress as I attempt this hike.
-This is one of those experiences where comfort and practicality totally supersede any and all need to look good.
+When I say be prepared, I mean I wouldn’t wear my new Gucci shoes and a super skimpy dress during this hike; one of those experiences where comfort and practicality supersede any need to look good.